gftf2011/arch-unit-js/business/projectFiles_inDirectory_should_onlyDependsOn_check.md

 **Scenario 5**: File has dependencies and ALL patterns are present (plus additional non-matching dependencies)
 - **Result**: ❌ FAIL - Extra dependencies are not allowed

-**Scenario 6**: File has dependencies and SOME match the patterns (plus additional non-matching dependencies)
-- **Result**: ❌ FAIL - Not all patterns are present and extra dependencies exist

 ## Scenario Examples

 ### Scenario 1: File has NO dependencies